Tuition, Special Fees, and Costs

 School of Nursing scholarships are awarded to full-time students with demonstrated need beyond federal loans.
 The Yale School of Nursing also offers a limited number of merit-based scholarships to incoming students who demonstrate outstanding academic achievement, leadership capacity, and overall excellence.
 These merit scholarships are awarded upon matriculation into the program and are renewed each year as long as students are enrolled full-time and maintain a cumulative grade point average (GPA) of 3.40 or higher.
 These scholarships are awarded in addition to the School’s need-based scholarships.

-The Direct Graduate PLUS Loan is a federal student loan with a fixed interest rate of 6.31% and an origination fee of 4.272%.
+The Direct Graduate PLUS Loan is a federal student loan with a fixed interest rate and an origination fee.
 A credit check is performed, but denial is only for adverse credit such as bankruptcy or default.
 Graduate students are eligible for any amount up to the Cost of Education minus other financial aid.
 Repayment can be deferred while the student is enrolled, but interest accrues from the date of disbursal.

-Work-Study is available to students working on faculty research, administrative support, or in the School’s Reading Room.
+Jobs are available to students working on faculty research, administrative support, or in the School’s Reading Room.
 Additional employment is available throughout the University campus.
 Visit the student employment website, yale.edu/seo.

-Students are encouraged to seek outside scholarships from their employer or alma mater, from organizations with which they are affiliated, and via Web site searches.
-A list of opportunities is available on the School Web site.
+Students are encouraged to seek outside scholarships from their employer or alma mater, from organizations with which they are affiliated, and via website searches.
+A list of opportunities is available on the School’s website.
 Students must inform the Financial Aid Office of any outside support, as awards may need to be revised.
 Revisions begin with loans, not scholarships, whenever possible.

 Financial Support and Visa Process for International Students

 International students are also offered admission without regard to their ability to pay.
-International students seeking aid must complete two applications, the International Student Financial Aid Application and the School of Nursing Financial Aid Application.
-Both are available at the School’s Web site.
+International students seeking aid must complete the International Student Financial Aid Application available on the School’s website.
 Students demonstrating financial need are eligible for scholarships to cover a portion of their tuition.